You are here

 Bilingual Program refers to whether or not the staff member teaches in a state or locally-funded bilingual education program

 Birth city is primarily used to assist with identification and student matching.
+This data element is optional for Choice schools.

 Birth country is primarily used to assist with identification and student matching.
+This data element is optional for Choice schools.

 Birth county is primarily used to assist with identification and student matching.
+This data element is optional for Choice schools.

 Birth date is the date the student was born, including day, month, and year.
 Month, day, and year of birth shall be submitted using the mm/dd/yyyy format.
 WISEid is considered the official source of birth date.